 Waitlist and override procedures (examples: needing lecture but not lab or vice versa).

 Student may waitlist via the Stockton web site for lab sections only.
 Once a lab section opens, student will be notified by email.
 At this point, student may then register for their lab as well as any open lecture section.
-If there are no lecture sections open, student should inquire in USC-240 about getting permission to register for a lecture.
+If there are no lecture sections open, student should inquire with the NAMS Office (609.652.4546) for assistance in registering for a lecture.

 Process for taking a course(s) at another institution.

 How can I change or request a grade change, incompletes or grading inquiries?